WebP Bulk Compressor

 Upload all WebP files at once

-Select your full batch in one step.
+Select the full batch in one step.
 Group files with similar quality expectations to keep output consistent and avoid rework.

 Set one quality profile for the batch

-Use a balanced target first, then preview a few representative files before finalizing.
-This gives predictable quality across the whole set.
+Start with a balanced target, then preview a few representative files before finalizing the whole run.

 Run compression and review summary results

 Check total size reduction and verify a sample of outputs.
-If needed, adjust quality once and rerun for the entire batch.
+Adjust quality once and rerun if needed.

 Download the ZIP package